jimphowe/tictactoe3D/src/README.txt

 wins, or no more moves are possible.

-A valid move is of the form [pos pos pos direction player]
+A valid move is of the form [pos pos pos direction]

 Where pos is one of:
     0